 The Case for Change

-- Pennsylvania is one of only a few states in the nation that caps the usage of net operating losses (NOLs), and we have the highest non-graduated Corporate Net Income (CNI) tax rate in the country, at 9.99 percent.
+• Pennsylvania is one of only a few states in the nation that caps the usage of net operating losses (NOLs), and we have the highest non-graduated Corporate Net Income (CNI) tax rate in the country, at 9.99 percent.

-- The cap on the usage of Net Operating Losses (NOLs) should be fully lifted.
-Pennsylvania is one of only a few states that caps the amount of net operating losses (NOLs) a company can offset against its current corporate net income.
+• The cap on the usage of Net Operating Losses (NOLs) should be fully lifted.
+Pennsylvania is one of only a few states that caps the amount of NOLs a company can offset against its current corporate net income.
+Additionally, the coalition supports removing the time limitation a business may carry forward a net operating loss.

 Members of CompetePA